ansible/workshops/exercises/ansible_smart_mgmt/3-convert2rhel/README.md

 ----------------------------------------------------------------------

 **Introduction**<br>
-This use-case will focus on conversion from CentOS (though this could be another RHEL derivitive) to RHEL while maintaining a 3 tier application stack (do no harm).
+This use-case will focus on conversion and migration from older CentOS versions to RHEL 8.x while maintaining a 3 tier application stack (do no harm).
 While we only show this process for a few systems, it can be scaled to a larger number of physical, virtual or cloud hosts using content repos provided by [Red Hat Satellite](https://www.redhat.com/en/technologies/management/satellite) (included in [Red Hat Smart Management](https://www.redhat.com/en/technologies/management/smart-management)).
-The conversion process will be driven with automation built and run using [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible).
+The upgrade process will be driven with automation built and run using [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible).

 **Environment**
 - Satellite 6.x, Ansible Automation Platform 4.x
 - 3x CentOS 7 instances
 - 3x RHEL 7  instances

-**Exercise Scenario**
+**Upgrade Scenario**
-- Exercise: Convert CentOS 7 to RHEL 7
+- Exercise: Convert CentOS 7 to RHEL 7, then upgrade to RHEL 8
+    - Covers CentOS 7 to RHEL 7 conversion
+    - RHEL 7 to RHEL 8 upgrade

 Overview
 -----------------------------------------------------------------